Food thermometers help you:

 How to check the accuracy of a food thermometer

-Dial thermometers should be check periodically.
-Follow manufacturer's recommendations.
+Dial thermometers should be checked periodically.
+Follow the manufacturer’s recommendations.

 - Add water to the top of the ice and stir well.
 Let stand for 3 minutes.

-- Place the thermometer stem at least 2 inches into the mixture.
+- Place the thermometer stem at least 2 inches into the ice water.

-- The thermometer should read 32 degrees after 30 seconds.
+- The thermometer should read 32˚F after 30 seconds.

 To calibrate: Turn the calibration nut under the dial until the thermometer dial registers 32˚F and re-test.